 Cruising along Interstate 95 is the perfect way to take advantage of the vibrant fall foliage happening during the autumnal months.
 With impressive forests, charming small towns, and peaceful terrain, each state has something special to offer road-trippers making their way through New England.
+Keep reading, and start planning your own New England fall foliage road trips.

+Start your New England fall road trip in New York.
 New York State is much more than just the Big Apple, and in just a matter of a few hours, you can trade sterling skyscrapers views for vibrant, chromatic vistas.
 The mountains of the Catskills and the Adirondacks are famous for their lush woodlands and nature escapes, especially in the fall.
 Whether you’re spending the weekend or just passing through, New York will certainly be an unforgettable first stop.

 Home of the perfect summer getaway, Massachusetts also beautifully embodies cozy in the fall months.
 College campuses are filled to the brim, and cities are preparing for the winter ahead.
 From the hills of the Berkshires to the shores of Cape Cod, spending a day on the road embracing the best of what autumn has to offer can be experienced best in Massachusetts.